BarryClarke/Project-2020-Assessment---Machine-Learning-and-Statistics/README.md

 ### Web service
 #### On Windows
-To run the seb service, open the cmd or cmder prompt, navigate to the above folder once again, and type the following commands<br><br>
+To run the seb service, open the cmd or cmder prompt, navigate to the directory where you saved the cloned Repository, and type the following commands<br>

-set FLASK_APP=rando.py<br><br>
+set FLASK_APP=predict.py<br>

-python -m flask run<br><br>
+python -m flask run<br>

 You should see the Flask server start, following by the neural network initialise.
 This neural network consists of 5000 epochs, so it takes a number of minutes to run though the model.
 Once the model has been trained, the command prompt will show the http://127.0.0.1:5000/ address.
 Copy this, open your web browser and paste into the location bar.
 The web service should appear.
 Using this web service, input values for windspeed and click Predict power.
 A power prediction based on the model trained will appear.

 #### In a virtual Environmet
 The web service can also be run in a virtual environment.
 In this case, requirements.txt file contains all the necessary packages to allow the web service operate.
 These will need to be installed in the vitrual environment.
+Once a vitrual environment is created and the contents of the requirements.txt installed, the virtual environment can be used to run the web service.
+To to this, from the directory where you saved the cloned Repository type the followong commands<br>

+.\venv\Scripts\activate.bat<br>

+python predict.py<br>

+You should see the neural network initialise, and the Flask app "predict" start.
+Once again, this neural network consists of 5000 epochs, so it takes a number of minutes to run though the model.
+Once the model has been trained and the Flask app started, the command prompt will show the http://127.0.0.1:5000/ address.
+Copy this, open your web browser and paste into the location bar.
+The web service should appear.
+Using this web service, input values for windspeed and click Predict power.
+A power prediction based on the model trained will appear.

 #### On Docker
-To run the web service on docker, navigate to the above folder once again, and type the following commands<br><br>
+Finally, the web service is capable of running on Docker.
+To run the web service on docker, navigate to the directory where you saved the cloned Repository once again, and type the following commands<br>

-docker build . -t predict-app .<br><br>
+docker build -t predict-app .<br>

-docker run -d -p 5000:5000 predict-app
+docker run -d -p 5000:5000 predict-app<br>

+After the first command, it may time some time to build a container for the web service.
+Once built, the second commane will run the web service, which can be viewed at http://127.0.0.1:5000/.